-We’re delighted to share that Café Rosa Blanca – Finca Rosa Blanca’s certified organic, shade-grown, high-altitude, hard-bean gourmet coffee – is again available for sale with shipping to the U.S. and Canada.
+We’re delighted to share that Café Rosa Blanca – Finca Rosa Blanca’s certified organic, shade-grown, high-altitude, hard-bean gourmet coffee – will be soon available with shipping to the U.S. and Canada.
 (In Costa Rica?
 Send us an email and we’ll coordinate local delivery.)

 Your purchase makes a difference.
 In addition to delivering a flavor-vacation to Costa Rica, every bag we sell helps keep people employed and Finca Rosa Blanca running, until we can again open our farm and resort to international travelers.